thomasmeessen/DecisionEnginneringProject/report.md

 - 3: Contribute to multiple programs including prioritized programs
 - 2: Contribute to enrichment of a specialized program
-- 3: Inter courses synergies are not apparent
+- 1: Inter courses synergies are not apparent

 ## Additional criteria

 Those aspect of a professor profile have been submitted in addition to the required vision.
 And/or have been used by management do describe their solution.

+_Contractual obligation_

+Previous contracts need this profile to be fulfilled, if their are satisfying other arrangement then "No" should be selected.

+- 2: Yes
+- 1: No

 _Integration in a program strategy_